api-girl/Applitools-CrossBrowser-Hackathon/README.md

 [Hackathon Instructions](https://applitools.com/cross-browser-testing-hackathon-v20-1-instructions/)

 ## How to run the project
-- The project was made for running locally
+- The project was made for running locally, in Intellij Idea.
+- The correct testng_suite.xml file needs to be run for each approach: Traditional1, Traditional2, Modern1, Modern2.
+Each folder contains its own file.
 - Requirements: Java 14 as project SDK and Apache Maven 3.6.3
 - Maven will import all the other dependencies.